DECLARATION OF CONFORMITY WITH THE CORPORATE GOVERNANCE CODE PURSUANT TO § 161 OF THE GERMAN STOCK CORPORATION ACT (AKTIENGESETZ – AKTG)

 The bonus or malus calculated for the elapsed fiscal year is booked to the individual account.
 Allowing for the previous balance this results in a current account balance.
 If this account balance is positive one third will be paid out.
 Two thirds will be forwarded to a new account and be considered in the next year.
 Negative balances must be compensated by positive balances or bonus deposits before payouts can be made by the bonus bank.

 In order to create a special performance incentive for the management board and to motivate its members to work in the long run on increasing the value of the company, the supervisory board decided to convert a part of the bonus into shares.
 Since 2018, an individually fixed percentage part of the respective future claim for variable remuneration of above 100 % of target achievement will be granted in shares.
-Analogously, the above described bonus bank procedure comes into effect.
+In this case, the above described bonus bank procedure will also come into effect.

 The total remuneration consists of the fixed salary (75 % of the target salary) and the payment made by the bonus bank.